 Finding out that I was gluten intolerant a few weeks ago has kinda been a bummer.
 While I usually stick away from gluten/grains (we eat about 90% paleo/whole 30), I love the occasional giant bowl of pasta, or cookie.
 Thankfully I don’t have celiac disease, so I’m not allergic to gluten, but I’m finding that when I do eat it…I really pay for it for a few days after.
 Not only does it make me incredibly bloated, sometimes it really hurts my stomach and can even give me a headache.
 Not fun!

 With that being said, I’ve been thinking about fall treats and wondering what I’m going to do.
 So many of my favorite recipes have gluten in them, and so many recipes/treats that other people make have it in them too (think… apple cider donuts, pumpkin pie, cookies, cakes… see where I’m going here?)
-I knew I had to come up with some of my own healthy fall recipes, and was SO excited when I came across Bob’s Red Mill Paleo Baking Flour.
+As much as I love these Healthy Gluten Free Gingersnaps, I knew I had to come up with some other healthy fall dessert recipes, and was SO excited when I came across Bob’s Red Mill Paleo Baking Flour.

 I always get excited when I find new products like this, but I’ll admit – I try not to get my hopes up.
 There have been one too many experiences where I get a new product, can’t wait to use it, and then it totally fails.
 It’s so annoying because not only have you spent money on this, now your food doesn’t taste good, and you’re just bummed.
 I had really high hopes for this flour, but I tried not to get too excited.. because I’ve had quite a few paleo baking fails in the past!